paul-breen/cassava/README.md

                         row containing the header
   -i FIRST_DATA_ROW, --first-data-row FIRST_DATA_ROW
-                        first row containing data to plot -C, --common-header-row
+                        first row containing data to plot -c COMMENT, --comment COMMENT
+                        comment character that introduces a file header section that is to be skipped, then set header row and first data row to follow this -C, --common-header-row
                         shorthand for -H 0 -i 1, as this is such a commonplace configuration